Automattic/jetpack/docs/development-environment.md

 You can run a watch process, which will continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
 Instead of `yarn build` you'd use `yarn watch`.

-Before running the watch process you may need to `npm install` the npm dependencies first, if you didn't do it already.

 ```
-$ yarn
 $ yarn watch
 ```